nabinkhair42/pocket-due/README.md

 - Thanks to all contributors who helped make this project better
 - Inspired by the need for simple yet powerful personal finance management
-- Built with ❤️ for the open-source community
+- Built with love for the open-source community

 **Happy Financial Tracking!**